Tony Farrell

 Prolonged use of salad oils and vinegar will remove this finish in time.

 Bowls can be refinished if needed.
-An alternative treatment is to rub such bowls with a good salad oil such as olive oil.
+An alternative treatment is to gentle rub on a good salad oil such as olive oil.